Medha-Subramaniyan/COP_ufn_20/README.md

 # COP4331 Database Demo

-D tracking food and social connections between users
+A comprehensive food tracking and social networking application that allows users to track their meals and connect with other users.

 ## Features
 - User registration and login
-- Add and view food entries
+- Add and view food entries with meal categorization (breakfast, lunch, dinner, snack)
+- Daily meal summaries and nutritional totals
 - Follow and unfollow other users
 - View followers and following lists
+- Profile picture upload and management via Cloudinary

 ## Getting Started